 Most electric vehicles have a maximum charging rate of somewhere around 7kW AC, which is why most dedicated home charging points and public fast chargers are 7kW.
 There are exceptions, such as the Tesla Model 3, which has a maximum charging capacity of 11kW.
 In fact, that is why there are specifically designed 11kW Tesla public charging points.

-However, the main EV charging etiquette rule is if your EV can’t accept a higher charging rate, please stick to destination chargers (unless it’s an emergency and there are no other fast chargers available), as you are stopping others from taking advantage of the faster charging speeds.
+The main EV charging etiquette rule is here if your EV can’t accept a higher charging rate, please stick to destination chargers (unless it’s an emergency and there are no other fast chargers available), as you are stopping others from taking advantage of the faster charging speeds.

 Nobody wants to turn up to use an electric vehicle charger and it be a mess – or worse, broken.
 So, to ensure a smooth operation for everybody, please take care when using public charging points.
 This is especially the case for the cables as they are more susceptible to damage, and if they are left on the ground, they risk breakage if run over.
 Rogue cables are also a tripping hazard.